 The Chartering Organization Partner

-The Boy Scouts of America brings Scouting programs to youth by chartering with community organizations to operate Cub Scout packs, Boy Scout troops, Venture Crews, and Explorer posts.
+The Boy Scouts of America brings Scouting programs to youth by chartering with community organizations to operate Cub Scout packs, Scouts BSA troops, Venture Crews, and Explorer posts.
 The chartered organization must provide an adequate and safe meeting place with capable adult leadership.
 Chartered organizations agree to use the Scouting program in accordance with their own policies as well as those from BSA.
 The program is flexible but major departures from BSA methods and policies are not permitted.

 Scouting’s adult volunteers provide leadership at the unit, district, council, and national levels.
 Many are parents of Scouts and many entered Scouting as youth members.
 Each chartered organization establishes a unit committee, which operates its Scouting unit, selects leadership, and provides support for a quality program.
 Most unit committees depend on parents for membership.